Ismail Haniyeh: Personal and family life

-Haniyeh is married and has 13 children.
+Haniyeh was married and had 13 children, three of whom were killed in 2024.
 In 2009, the family lived in Al-Shati refugee camp in the northern Gaza Strip.
 In 2010, Haniyeh purchased a 2500 m2 parcel of land in Rimal, a Gaza City beachfront neighborhood.
 Haniyeh registered the land in the name of his son-in-law.
 Subsequently, Haniyeh reportedly purchased additional homes and registered them under the names of his children.
-According to a 2014 Ynet article, Haniyeh is a millionaire, stemming from the 20% tax charged on all items entering though tunnels from Egypt to the Gaza Strip.
-Haniyeh's eldest son was arrested by Egyptian authorities at the Rafah Border Crossing with a few million dollars, which he intended to take into Gaza.
+According to a 2014 Ynet article, Haniyeh was a millionaire, stemming from the 20% tax charged on all items entering through tunnels from Egypt to the Gaza Strip.
+Haniyeh's eldest son was arrested by Egyptian authorities at the Rafah Border Crossing with several million dollars, which he intended to take into Gaza.

-Haniyeh's sisters Kholidia, Laila and Sabah, are Israeli citizens and live in the Bedouin town of Tel as-Sabi in southern Israel.
+Haniyeh's sisters, Kholidia, Laila, and Sabah, are Israeli citizens and live in the Bedouin town of Tel as-Sabi in southern Israel.
 Kholodia moved to Tel as-Sabi first and then her two sisters followed.
-Kholidia's husband said "Our life is normal here and we want it to continue."
-Laila and Sabah are both widowed but remain in Tel as-Sabi assumingly to retain their Israeli citizenship.
-Some of the children of the three sisters have served in the Israel Defense Forces.
+Kholidia's husband said, "Our life is normal here and we want it to continue."
+Laila and Sabah are both widowed but remain in Tel as-Sabi, presumably to retain their Israeli citizenship.
+Some of the children of the three sisters have served in the Israel Defense Forces (IDF), according to The Daily Telegraph.

 In early 2012, Israeli authorities granted a request to travel by Haniyeh's sister, Suhila Abd el‑Salam Ahmed Haniyeh, and her critically ill husband for emergency heart treatment that could not be treated by hospitals in Gaza.
 After successful treatment at the Rabin Medical Center in Petah Tikva, Israel, the couple returned to Gaza.
 Haniyeh's granddaughter was treated in an Israeli hospital in November 2013 and his mother-in-law was treated in an Israeli hospital in June 2014.
 In October 2014, a few months after the 2014 Israel–Gaza War, Haniyeh's daughter spent a week in an Israeli hospital in Tel Aviv for emergency treatment after she suffered complications from a routine procedure.

 In September 2016, Haniyeh left Gaza with his wife and two of his sons for the annual pilgrimage to Mecca, known as the Hajj.
-This trip, interpreted as a campaign commencement, bolstered reports that Haniyeh was to replace Meshaal.
+This trip, interpreted as a campaign commencement, bolstered reports that Haniyeh was to replace Mashaal.
 He went to Qassim Suleimani's funeral, in Tehran, Iran in 2020.

+During the last few years of his life, Haniyeh lived in Qatar.